keerthikapopuri/ToDoApplicationKeka/README.md

 Introducing my sleek task management app – your go-to solution for effortlessly tracking tasks, deadlines, and priorities.
-Stay organized with ease, streamline your schedule, and conquer your goals with finesse.
+Stay organized with ease, streamline your schedule, and conquer your goals with grace.
 Download now for a seamless and elegant task management experience.

 <img src="https://github.com/keerthikapopuri/ToDoApplicationKeka/assets/79918843/800fa3de-eefe-4b6f-8c59-de3f61369139" alt="Your image title" width="200" height="400" />